istio/istio.io/content/en/news/releases/1.17.x/announcing-1.17.6/index.md

 ## Changes

-- **Fixed** SELinux issue on CentOS9/RHEL9 where iptables-restore isn't allowed to open files in `/tmp`.
+- **Fixed** a SELinux issue on CentOS 9/RHEL 9 where iptables-restore isn't allowed to open files in `/tmp`.
 Rules passed to iptables-restore are no longer written to a file, but are passed via stdin. ([Issue #42485](https://github.com/istio/istio/issues/42485))

 - **Fixed** an issue where Istio should be using IMDSv2 as possible on AWS. ([Issue #45825](https://github.com/istio/istio/issues/45825))